tarvihafatima/Amazon-Product-Review-Analysis/README.md

 # Amazon Product Review Analysis Data Pipeline

-Amazon-Product-Review-Analysis-Data-Pipeline project aims to collect, process, and analyze customer reviews of products on the Amazon platform.
+Amazon-Product-Review-Analysis-Data-Pipeline project aims to collect, process and analyze customer reviews of products on the Amazon platform.
 The data pipeline is responsible for collecting and ingesting the raw Review and Product data from Amazon S3 storage.
 After the data is processed and transformed, it is stored in a data warehouse.
 The data warehouse serves as a centralized repository that consolidates and organizes the review and product data for further analysis.